avwsolutions/elastic-kibana-training-material/labs/README.md

 - At least 16G of Memory.
 - Approx 5 GB available for storage.

-** This training is developed and tested using Elastic Stack 8.17.4 release **
+** This training is developed and tested using Elastic Stack 9.x release **

 ## Next Steps

-You are ready to start with the first lab about [Prerequisites](00-prereqs/README.md) setting up Elastic Stack with Podman Compose.
+You are ready to start with the first lab about [Elastic Stack](01-ElasticStack/README.md) setting up Elastic Stack with Podman Compose.

 Enjoy the exercises!!!